Ecotrust/madrona/docs/sharing_configuration.rst

     * The get_content_type_id() function which is just a conveinience shortcut for determining the content_type of a given model class.

 You can look at the kmlapp.views.get_mpas_shared_by and kmlapp.views.create_shared_kml for an example of how sharing code can be used by another application.

+Share with Public
+******************
+The sharing app provides a special group fixture named "Share with Public".
+In order to activate this feature, go into admin and ensure that this group has can_share permissions on the appropriate content.
+By default it *should* have the can_share_arrays permission but it should be confirmed on every installation as I just don't trust the primary keys in fixtures.

+Once this group can_share_arrays, Assign users to the group.
+Use good judgement here as these users will be able to share any array they own with the world.
+Then just use the standard array sharing form to share with this group.
+In the case of the MarineMap project, the kmlapp will leverage this special group name to display MPAs to every user regardless of if they are signed in or not.